CapoChris/credit-risk-classification/README.md

   - Evaluating performance using a confusion matrix and classification report

 This model aimed to determine how accurately these financial indicators could be used to classify loan risk.

+## Results

+The model demonstrates exceptional accuracy in identifying healthy loans, correctly classifying nearly all of the approximately 19,000 instances, achieving an accuracy rate of 99.9%.
+While its performance in detecting high-risk loans is slightly lower, it remains robust with an accuracy of around 94%.

+## Summary

+I would recommend using this model due to its exceptionally high overall accuracy.
+However, it is important to note that the model misclassifies high-risk loans as healthy approximately 15% of the time, which could present some risk.